 Benefits of a positive work culture

 A positive culture will help you attract and retain employees, customers and work partners.
-It will help build trust and boost retention in all of these areas, and underscore your general organizational culture both internally and externally.
+It will help build trust and boost employee retention in all of these areas, and underscore your general organizational culture both internally and externally.

 An organization’s success depends on mutual respect between its leadership team and other employees.
-Without these groups working with the same values, employee performance will dip due to confusion, poor communication and general dissatisfaction.
+Without these groups working with the same values, employee performance will dip due to confusion, poor communication, and general dissatisfaction.

 Why is a positive culture so important for a company’s reputation?

-If you’re wondering how a positive work culture can be so important for your external reputation, it’s largely down to authenticity.
+If you’re wondering how a positive work culture can be important for your external reputation, it’s largely down to authenticity.

-These include the content of your own website and social media channels, the press releases you release, media coverage of your business and what your employees say online.
+These include the content of your website and social media channels, the press releases you release, media coverage of your business and what your employees say online.

 Your company culture shapes how potential customers see you